-Do you need a license to sell scrap metal, how to apply and pay for a scrap metal dealer's registration, what happens if you don't apply and how to report an unregistered scrap metal dealer.
+Do you need a licence to sell scrap metal, how to apply and pay for a scrap metal dealer's registration, what happens if you don't apply and how to report an unregistered scrap metal dealer.

 If you are a person who for the time being is carrying on a business as a Scrap Metal Dealer whether or not authorised by a licence, you will require either a Scrap Metal Dealer Site Licence or Scrap Metal Collector Licence within each district your trade in.

 The definition of a Scrap Metal Dealer is 'someone carrying on a business which consists wholly or in part of buying or selling scrap metal whether or not the metal is sold in the form in which it is bought'.

 If you trade in scrap metal or motor salvage from fixed location within the East Riding of Yorkshire district you need to apply for Scrap Metal Dealer Site Licence.

 This is a person that carries on a business as a scrap metal dealer otherwise than at a site, and regularly engages in the course of that business in collecting waste materials and old broken/worn out or defaced articles by means of door-to-door visits.